nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 });
 ```

+You can also retrieve these mocks out of the testing container as you normally would custom providers, `moduleRef.get(CatsService)`.

 > info **Hint** A general mock factory, like `createMock` from [`@golevelup/ts-jest`](https://github.com/golevelup/nestjs/tree/master/packages/testing) can also be passed directly.

-You can also retrieve these mocks out of the testing container as you normally would custom providers, `moduleRef.get(CatsService)`.
+> info **Hint** `REQUEST` and `INQUIRER` providers cannot be auto-mocked because they're already pre-defined in the context.
+However, they can be _overwritten_ using the custom provider syntax or by utilizing the `.overrideProvider` method.

 #### End-to-end testing